Housing

 Local Food

 At the heart of the rural character of our area is local agriculture.
 The Community Foundation’s investment in local food initiatives literally grew from conversations about land use in the mid-2000s.
 Our community identified and valued “the area’s rural character and small town atmosphere,” and the Community Foundation saw an opportunity to play a leading role in increasing the viability of local agriculture.
 Since 2012, Community Foundation grants have helped bring awareness to local food and farming, provided increased access to fresh local foods, and helped organizations working in the space grow their capacity.
-Our early partnership with Groundwork Center for Resilient Communities helped establish a local food and farming program where Groundwork’s Jen Schaap today continues her work which includes farm to school, food access, culinary medicine, 10 Cents a Meal, Building Resilient Communities, and mentoring FoodCorps service members.
-Our investment in these earlier strategic initiatives have served as building blocks for what is today a vibrant local food system connected to community through our school cafeterias and classrooms, through farmers markets and food pantries, and through an increased appreciation for local food and farming.
+Our investment in these earlier strategic initiatives have served as building blocks for what is today a vibrant local food system connected to community through our school cafeterias and classrooms, farmers markets and food pantries.